-JOHN RITTER, CO-CHAIR: Mr. Ritter has served the Board for four consecutive terms.
+- \ JOHN RITTER, CO-CHAIR: Mr. Ritter has served the Board for four consecutive terms.
 He is also founding Director of the Yukon Native Language Centre.
 As a linguist, he contributes to the spelling and pronunciation of native place names.
-Also crucial to the place name application process is his ability to provide the Board with translation services during consultation periods held with native elders.
+Also crucial to the place name application process is his ability to provide the Board with translation services during consultation periods held with native elders. - \ ROBERT LEE JACKSON, CO-CHAIR:

-ROBERT LEE JACKSON, CO-CHAIR: Mr. Jackson has served the Board since 2004.
-He has worked for Yukon First Nations for over two decades.
-Prior to that, he worked for the Highways Department for four seasons with Yukon Lands and Forests.
-Mr. Jackson also serves on the national Elders Council and the Residential School Working Group.
+Mr. Jackson has served the Board since

+2004.
+He has worked for Yukon First Nations

+for over two decades.
+Prior to that, he

+worked for the Highways Department for

+four seasons with Yukon Lands and Forests.

+Mr. Jackson also serves on the national

+Elders Council and the Residential School

+Working Group.

-PAUL BIRCKEL: Mr. Birckel was involved for many years in First Nation governance and administration.
-He has served as Executive Director of the Council for Yukon Indians and as Chief of the Champagne and Aishihik First Nations.
+- \ PAUL BIRCKEL: Mr. Birckel was involved for many years in First Nation governance and administration.
+He has served as Executive

+- and as Chief of the Champagne and Aishihik First Nations.
 His distinguished record in aboriginal business was recognized in 1995 by the Yukon Chamber of Commerce.
 In 2000, he was the recipient of a National Aboriginal Achievement Award.
-He was first appointed to the Board in 2005.

-MONTY ALFORD: Mr. Alford is a retired federal hydrographer who has lived in the Yukon for over 50 years.
+He was first appointed to the - \ MONTY ALFORD: Mr. Alford is a retired federal hydrographer who has lived in the Yukon for over 50 years.
 Mr. Alford was first appointed to the Board in 2003.
 With mountaineering as his avocation, he is familiar not only with the waterways of the Yukon but also with many of the mountain ranges.
 This extensive knowledge of Yukon geography is a great asset to the Board.
 Mr. Alford is the author of five books.
-He is a Member of the Order of Canada and a holder of the Queen's Medal.
+He is a Member of the Order of Canada and a holder of the Queen's Medal - \ POLLY THORP: Ms. Thorp was first appointed to the Board in 2004.
+She has lived in the north for more than thirty years, moving to Whitehorse in 2003.
+She is a graduate of Trent University